priyavatsya/C--program/README.md

 # C--program
-program of selection sort using c
+program of counting sort using c